meltano/meltano/docs/src/tutorials/create-a-custom-extractor.md

 (settings): username,password,start_date
 ```

-Meltano exposes each plugin configuration in the plugin definition, located in the `meltano.yml` file.
+Meltano exposes each plugin configuration in the plugin definition, located in the [`meltano.yml` project file](/docs/project.html#meltano-yml-project-file).

 ::: tip
 Meltano manages converting the plugin's configuration to the appropriate definition for the plugin.
 You can find the generated file in `.meltano/run/tap-gitlab-custom/tap.config.json`.